myexperiments-blog/myexperiments-blog.github.io/resources.md

 - [Quarkslab's blog](https://blog.quarkslab.com/)
 - [Le journal d'un reverser](https://0x90909090.blogspot.com/) is a cool blog about the experiments of a penetration tester.
+- [GTFOBins](https://gtfobins.github.io/) is a curated list of Unix binaries that can be exploited by an attacker to bypass local security restrictions.

 # Malware